earthly/earthly/docs/earth-config/earth-config.md

 For example:

-* `--git-url-instead-of='git@github.com:=https://github.com/'` forces use of SSH-based URLs for GitHub
+* `--git-url-instead-of='git@example.com:=https://example.com/'` forces use of SSH-based URLs rather than HTTPS
-* `--git-url-instead-of='https://github.com/=git@github.com:'` forces use of HTTPS-based URLs for GitHub
+* `--git-url-instead-of='https://localmirror.example.com/=git@example.com:'` forces use of HTTPS-based local mirror for ssh-based example.com repositories

 NOTE: if the `auth` option is configured under a site-specific configuration, then the appropriate rewriting rule will be automatically applied.